 Another fun trick is Clone, which lets most recent Xiaomi phones quickly clone multiple instances of the same subject in one shot.
 Sure, there are computer photo editing software and perhaps even apps that can do the same tricks, but Xiaomi having these features built into the camera app makes it so much more accessible.

 Conclusion: Smartphone cameras are getting really, really good

-Obviously, if you want the most versatile system that covers all the bases, the Galaxy S21 Ultra is the one to get.
-However, if you’re okay with saving some money, the Vivo X60 Pro Plus‘s cameras are almost as capable — and it performs better at night.
-Likewise, if you’re a longtime iOS user and don’t want to switch, the iPhone 12 series is still a highly polished camera with some of the best HDR technology around.
+Obviously, if you want the most versatile system that covers all the bases, the Galaxy S22 Ultra is the one to get.
+However, if you want the best photos in all conditions, then the Vivo X80 Pro beats even the Galaxy S22 Ultra in low night and ultra-wide shots.
+Likewise, if you’re a longtime iOS user and don’t want to switch, the iPhone 13 series is still a highly polished camera with some of the best HDR technology around.